bagisto/bagisto-docs/api_customer.md

 ## 7. Get Customer Infomation Based On Id:
-You can also get the customer information (like: `customer/get` resource) by using customer_id as a request payload.
+You can also get the customers information (like: `customer/get` resource) by using customer_id as a request payload.
 To achieve this task, you can use the `customers/{id}` API call resource.

 > *http(s)://example.com/public/api/customers/{id}*